ignite/modules/x/claim/spec/01_state.md

 ### `ClaimRecord`

-`ClaimRecord` contains information about an eligible address for airdrop, what amount the address is eligible for, and which missions have already been completed.
+`ClaimRecord` contains information about an address eligible for airdrop, what amount the address is eligible for, and which missions have already been completed and claimed.

 ```protobuf
 message ClaimRecord {